agibsonsw/AndyEdits/README.md

 this may interfere if you also use Bookmarks.
 You could use your own icon if you prefer! icon_scope determines the colour of the icon and outlining:
-"class" works well for me.
+"class" works well for me. icon_current is the scope for the current edit region.

 You can remove the edit history for a region using another shortcut, via a quick panel (although you